gem5/website/_pages/documentation/learning_gem5/part2/part2_1_helloobject.md

 -----------------------------------------------------------

-Now that you have implemented a SimObject, and it has been compiled into gem5, you need to create or modify a `Python` config file to instantiate your object.
+Now that you have implemented a SimObject, and it has been compiled into gem5, you need to create or modify a `Python` config file `run_hello.py` in `configs/learning_gem5/part2` to instantiate your object.
 Since your object is very simple a system object is not required!
 CPUs are not needed, or caches, or anything, except a `Root` object.
 All gem5 instances require a `Root` object.

 Walking through creating a *very* simple configuration script, first, import m5 and all of the objects you have compiled.